kennethklee/xpb/README.md

 # xpocketbase

-Plugin orientated custom pocketbase builder, inspired by [xcaddy](https://github.com/caddyserver/xcaddy/)
+Plugin orientated custom pocketbase builder, inspired by [xcaddy](https://github.com/caddyserver/xcaddy/).

+This is a usable example of running pocketbase

 ## Requirements